Together Energy Goes Bust: What Next?

-The recent energy crisis has seen a number of energy providers go out of business, with shrinking profits linked to rising market costs, the Ofgem price cap and the COVID-19 pandemic.
+The recent energy crisis has seen a number of energy providers go out of business due to rising market costs, the Ofgem price cap and the COVID-19 pandemic.
 Find out what happens if your energy supplier goes bust and what you should do next.

 Will I still have energy if my supplier goes bust?